©2021 William A. Lasher

 “A magical journey?”
 I said.
 “A magical journey to where?”

-“If I tell you in advance it will ruin the fun.
+“If I tell you in advance, it’ll ruin the fun.
 The element of surprise is part of the excitement.
 You’ll find out soon enough if you elect to accompany me.”

 I looked to Molly.
 She paused, then shrugged her shoulders and said, “Sure Henry, why not.”

 Winterborne placed his tall top hat back on his head and placed his hand flat on his fancy walking stick.
 “Alright now, both of you, close your eyes and count along with me … one … two … three … now open your eyes.”

 The first thing I noticed when I reopened my eyes was the excessive noise in the bar was suddenly gone.
 We were still sitting at a table, but the room was completely different.
 The loud voices and folk music had vanished, replaced by nothing but the rhythmic tick, tock of a pendulum clock on the wall.
 The table was different too, it was crafted from expensive polished hardwood, and our chairs were much more elaborate than the cheap seats we had left behind at Castleberry’s, though Winterborne’s bottle of crab apple whiskey and our three glasses still sat before us.

 “Where are we?” said Molly.